Telecom Telecommunication Tower Heidelberg

 How long should I spend visiting?

-A visit to the Telecom Tower typically takes about 1 to 2 hours, allowing for exploration and photography.
+A visit to the Telecom Telecommunication Tower typically takes about 1-2 hours, depending on your interest in exploring the surrounding area.

 Is photography allowed?

-Yes, photography is generally permitted, providing you with opportunities to capture the tower and its surroundings.
+Yes, photography is generally permitted, making it a great opportunity to capture both the tower and the beautiful cityscape.

 Are there guided tours?